rurban/ctl/README.md

 ### Differences to the STL

-Our iterators are safe and fat with an end range.
-We work towards C++20 ranges (single arg iterator), not begin/end pairs.
+Our iterators are safe and fat with an `end` range.
+We supprt the equivalent of C++20 ranges (single arg iterator), not begin/end pairs.
 Not as safe as glouw/ctl iterators, but also not as slow.
 We need 2 assignments (currently. will be fixed), the STL needs one assignment, glouw/ctl needs three assignments. glouw/ctl is safe for destructive operations (i.e. insert, erase) in a foreach loop, we and the STL are not.

-Our iterators are generic only for certain algorithm methods, where we use a 2nd range of any cntainer type on a typed container.
+Our iterators are generic only for certain algorithm methods, where we use a 2nd range of any container type on a typed container.
+C++ classes use two indirections on all vtable calls.
+We inline all our iterator vtables, which are very short, 3 pointers, so we a tiny initialization overhead of 3 copies vs 1, but have no call overhead, unlike with C++.
+Specific iterator calls are completely inlined, only generic iterator calls in rare cases go through the vtable.

 Our vector and string growth policies for multiple insertions are much better.
-E.g. in the set algos or insert_count.
+E.g. in the set algos or `insert_count`.
-We reserve space at front, the STL piecewise in push_back/insert and this often leads to massive overallocation, hitting `* 2`.
+We reserve space at front, the STL piecewise in `push_back`/`insert` and this often leads to massive overallocation, hitting `* 2`.
 We try to mimic the upstream growth policies, but not its mistakes.